james-alex/xml_parser/README.md

 [XmlCdata]'s value is left unmodified by the parser, with the exception of unnecessary whitespace if the [trimWhtiespace] option is `true`.

+__NOTE:__ By default CDATA sections are captured by the parser as [XmlText] nodes, allowing CDATA sections to be returned as text with the [XmlElement.text] getter.
+To parse CDATA as an [XmlCdata] node, you can set the [parseCdataAsText] option to `false` on the [toString] and [parseString] methods that support it.

 ## Comments

 Comments are parsed as [XmlComment] nodes.